jonathonadams/ts-path-replace/README.md

 # @uqt/ts-path-replace

-CLI tool and runtime API to replace TypeScript paths from `@alias/import/paths` to `../relative/import/paths`
+CLI tool to replace TypeScript paths from `@alias/import/paths` to `../relative/import/paths`

 ## Why this package